-At times it sounds so funny when you and somebody from the other side of your country are discussing about food and both of you start talking about one of those favorites of yours, only to find out after about 15 minutes of discussion that the two are the same except that they are called by different names.
+At times it sounds so funny when you and somebody from the other side of your country are discussing food and both of you start talking about one of those favorites of yours, only to find out after about 15 minutes of discussion that the two are the same except that they are called by different names.

 That is what happened with “Pua”, which is one of my favorite sweet dishes.
 Come Holi (the festival of colors) and Pua is a must as a part of the celebration, especially in Bihar.